Tour Conditions & Terms

 Media Content

-All images and content taken while on a trip with Cross to Light, at any of Cross to Light’s facilities or written about Cross to Light are copyright content of Cross to Light.
-Unless otherwise notified you give us permission to use your likeness and quotes for publishing and media.
-If you would like to distribute images and content about Cross to Light we ask that you include a source link to the Cross to Light website with the content that has been distributed.
-We ask that you share any footage that you capture during your trip by uploading it to the Cross to Light media server or by some other means.
+All images and content taken while on a trip with Cross to Light, at any of Cross to Light’s facilities, or written about Cross to Light are copyright content of Cross to Light.
+Unless otherwise notified, you permit us to use your likeness and quotes for publishing and media.
+If you would like to distribute images and content about Cross to Light, we ask that you include a source link to the Cross to Light website with the content that has been distributed.
+We ask that you share any footage you capture during your trip by uploading it to the Cross to Light media server or by other means.

 Contingency Plan